-The OM Study is funded by the Reproductive Scientist Training Program, RSDP K12, an RSDP Seed Grant, and an Ellison Foundation Grant.
+The OM Study was funded by the Reproductive Scientist Training Program, RSDP K12, an RSDP Seed Grant, and an Ellison Foundation Grant.

 Shruthi Mahalingaiah, MD MS

-Dr. Shruthi Mahalingaiah is a physician-epidemiologist and an Assistant Professor of Obstetrics and Gynecology and board certified in Obstetrics and Gynecology, and Reproductive Endocrinology and Infertility.
-Her research group at Boston University School of Medicine/Boston Medical Center focuses on identifying environmental exposures and modifiable risk factors in the pathogenesis of polycystic ovary syndrome.
-Her current research focuses on environmental exposures, diet, and lifestyle and polycystic ovary syndrome (PCOS) disease across the lifespan with the goal of designing interventions to cure and reduce risk for women with PCOS and their children.
+Dr. Shruthi Mahalingaiah is a physician-epidemiologist and an Adjunct Associate Professor of Obstetrics and Gynecology at Boston University School of Medicine and board certified in Obstetrics and Gynecology, and Reproductive Endocrinology and Infertility.
+She designed and implemented the Ovulation and Menstruation Health Study during her time at Boston University School of Medicine.
+Her research group at focuses on identifying environmental exposures and modifiable risk factors in the pathogenesis of polycystic ovary syndrome (PCOS).
+Her current research focuses on environmental exposures, diet, and lifestyle and PCOS disease across the lifespan with the goal of designing interventions to cure and reduce risk for women with PCOS and their children.

 Ann Aschengrau, ScD